ltaulell/zfs_toolbox/README.md

 ### Entering your virtual env

-Copy files shown in example above, in the newly created hierarchy, with correct chmod.
+Copy files shown in example above, in the newly created hierarchy, with correct chmod (user r/w, user exec bit).
+Make sure your user can read/write into conf, cron and log directories.
+See ``zfs_defaults.yml``.

 Then enter your virtualenv, ``cd zfstoolbox/ && source bin/activate``, and start to work.